AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is Nationwide insurance cheap?

-On average, Nationwide is slightly cheaper than the national average.
-However, it is considerably cheaper for individuals with bad credit and families adding teens to their policies.
+On average, Nationwide is significantly cheaper than the national average.
+It is also considerably cheaper for individuals with bad credit.

 Citations